aldatsa/pong-ds/README.md

 make

-When it's done compiling, transfer the generated Pong.nds file to the root of your SD card.
+When it's done compiling, transfer the generated PongDS.nds file to the root of your SD card.

 License
 -------